eliudio/eliud_core/README.md

 2. Select File > New > New Flutter Project
 3. Specify the location of your flutter SDK path and press Next
 4. Specify
-   a.
-Project name: e.g. thoma5_app
+   1. Project name: e.g. thoma5_app
-   b.
-Project location: e.g. C:\src\apps\thoma5_app
+   2. Project location: e.g. C:\src\apps\thoma5_app
-   c.
-Description: e.g. Thoma5 app
+   3. Description: e.g. Thoma5 app
-   d.
-Project type: Should be "Application"
+   4. Project type: Should be "Application"
-   e.
-Organization: e.g. com.thoma5
+   5. Organization: e.g. com.thoma5
-   f.
-Android language: Should be Java
+   6. Android language: Should be Java
-   g. iOS language: Should be Swift
+   7. iOS language: Should be Swift
-   h.
-Platforms: Should be Android, iOS and Web
+   8. Platforms: Should be Android, iOS and Web

 ---